Treat Hypothyroid and Hyperthyroid in Scottsdale

 If these symptoms sound familiar, it’s time to get tested.
-Schedule a time to Talk With a Doc to determine the next steps you need to take to get your health back.
+Schedule a discovery call with our Naturopathic Doctors to determine the next steps you need to take to get your health back.

 When left untreated, hypothyroidism can lead to less common, but serious, health issues, such as:

 If you suspect that you may have hypothyroidism or are experiencing some of the symptoms and want to find out, our office can help.
 It is common for an underactive thyroid to go undetected until the symptoms affect your quality of life.

 Early testing and diagnosis are essential for the best outcome, so give us a call at the first signs or if you have a family history of thyroid disease.

 After you’ve scheduled your first appointment and lab work, you’ll probably be anxious to get started on your journey to better health.
 Your doctor will help you find the best treatments, but here are four steps you can take immediately for better thyroid health: